 Who is included?

-You are a member of the Settlement Class if the calculation error caused you to be denied a trial loan modification (even though you qualified for one) and you later lost your home in a foreclosure sale.
-You likely received a letter from Wells Fargo in 2018 or 2019 regarding the error.
+You are a member of the Supplemental Settlement Class if the calculation error caused you to be denied a trial loan modification (even though you qualified for one) and you later lost your home in a foreclosure sale.
+You likely received a letter from Wells Fargo in 2021 regarding the error.

-The Court’s description of the Class is as follows:
+The Court’s description of the Supplemental Class is as follows:

-All persons in the United States who between 2010 and 2018 (i) qualified for a home loan modification or repayment plan pursuant to the requirements of government-sponsored enterprises (such as Fannie Mae and Freddie Mac), the Federal Housing Administration (FHA), the U.S. Department of Treasury’s Home Affordable Modification Program (HAMP); (ii) were not offered a home loan modification or repayment plan by Wells Fargo due to excessive attorney’s fees being included in the loan modification decisioning process; and (iii) whose home Wells Fargo sold in foreclosure; and (iv) were not part of the Hernandez I Settlement.
+All persons in the United States who between 2010 and 2018 (i) qualified for a home loan modification or repayment plan pursuant to the requirements of government-sponsored enterprises (such as Fannie Mae and Freddie Mac), the Federal Housing Administration (FHA), the U.S. Department of Treasury’s Home Affordable Modification Program (HAMP); (ii) were not offered a home loan modification or repayment plan by Wells Fargo due to excessive attorney’s fees being included in the loan modification decisioning process; (iii) whose home Wells Fargo sold in foreclosure; and (iv) were not part of the Hernandez I Settlement.

 How do I participate?

 If you were an Original Class Member, you did not need to do anything to receive your share of the settlement.
 Your money was mailed to you on December 2, 2020.
 If you did not receive a settlement check, please check with the state unclaimed property division of the state in which the borrower was last known to reside.